ragnar76/afros/drive_c/teradesk/readme.txt

 Tera Desktop V1.41		Copyright 1991-1995  W. Klaren.
              V2.1	 	Copyright 2002       H. Robbers.
-             V2.3 and V3.0 	Copyright 2003       H. Robbers, Dj.
+             V2.3 to V4.07  	Copyright 2003-2016  H. Robbers, Dj.
 Vukovic
-             V3.01 to 3.97  	Copyright 2003-2008  Dj.
-Vukovic

-This  is version 3.97 of the Tera Desktop, a replacement for the builtin TOS desktop  for 16-bit and 32-bit Atari computers.
+This  is version 4.07 of the Tera Desktop, a replacement for the builtin TOS desktop  for 16-bit and 32-bit Atari computers.
 This program is Freeware and Open Source.
 It is published under General Public License (GPL) which means that it  may be  copied  and  modified freely,  providing that  the original